Story Generation from Visual Inputs: Techniques, Related Tasks, and Challenges: From NLP to computer vision

 The transition from image and video captioning to \gls{vsg} represents a shift from describing individual images or video segments to narrating image sequences or video segments.
 While the former focus on \textsl{what} is in images or videos, the latter also considers \textsl{why} and \textsl{how}, capturing the underlying narrative that links a series of images or video frames.

-\gls{vsg} models need to understand the temporal progression of events, causal relationships, and the ability to construct cohesive and engaging stories.
+\gls{vsg} models need to understand the temporal progression of events, causal relationships, and the ability to construct cohesive and engaging stories. \gls{vsg} can also speculate on the motivations and emotions of characters since such interpretations do not contradict the visual content.
 Therefore, they build upon the foundational principles of image and video captioning, incorporating both the interpretation of visual data and the generation of coherent, contextually appropriate narratives.

-The tasks of image and video captioning consist in generating descriptive, human-readable sentences that accurately represent the content of an image or video, identifying the main components in a visual scene and their relationships, alongside the ability to express these details in natural language.
-Initial efforts in image and video captioning relied on template-based and rule-based approaches.
-Current deep learning models are capable of end-to-end training, resulting in a substantial enhancement in the quality of the generated captions.
+The tasks of image and video captioning consist in generating descriptive, human-readable sentences that represent the content of an image or video, identifying the main components in a visual scene and their relationships, alongside the ability to express these details in natural language.

-One of the most notable contributions in this domain was the application of encoder-decoder architectures, known as the `show and tell' approach~\cite{vinyalsTBE14, yao2015describing, anderson2017BottomUpAT}.
+One notable contribution in this domain was the application of encoder-decoder architectures, known as the `show and tell' approach~\cite{vinyalsTBE14, yao2015describing, anderson2017BottomUpAT}.
 This technique employs \glspl{cnn} as encoders to extract visual features.
 Specifically, 2D-\glspl{cnn} are employed for image processing where the model interprets two dimensions: height and width.
 On the other hand, for video processing, 3D-\glspl{cnn} are typically used where an additional dimension, time or depth, is taken into account to perceive the temporal dynamics in video sequences.
 Then, \glspl{rnn} or their improved variants, \glspl{lstm}~\cite{hochSchm97} and \glspl{gru}~\cite{chungGCB14}, known for their ability to effectively model sequential data, are commonly used as decoders in image and video captioning tasks, enabling the generation of coherent and contextually meaningful textual captions and descriptions from the visual features extracted by the \glspl{cnn}.
 This combination of \glspl{cnn} and \glspl{rnn} effectively bridges the gap between vision and language.